MIG217/MIG217.github.io/content/post/2025-04-16-memory-reasoning-and-planning-of-language-agents.md

 ## Why Agents Again?

-Russell & Norvig in "Artificial Intelligence: A Modern Approach" define an agent as "**anything that can perceive its environment through sensors and act upon that environment through actions.**"(*Artificial Intelligence*, n.d.)
+Russell & Norvig in “Artificial Intelligence: A Modern Approach” define an agent as “**anything that can perceive its environment through sensors and act upon that environment through actions.**”(“Artificial
+Intelligence: A Modern Approach, 4th US Ed.” n.d.)

-{{\< figure src="/images/20250401agent.png"
+{{\< figure src=“/images/20250401agent.png”
-title="Fig.1:Agent-Environment Interaction Framework" width="500px"
+title=“Fig.1:Agent-Environment Interaction Framework” width=“500px”
-class="align-center" \>}}
+class=“align-center” \>}}

-Many people believe modern agents can be simply defined as **"LLM + external environment."** This view suggests that language models themselves have limited functionality with only text input-output interfaces; once connected to an external environment, able to perceive environmental information and influence the environment, they become agents.
+Many people believe modern agents can be simply defined as **“LLM + external environment.”** This view suggests that language models themselves have limited functionality with only text input-output interfaces; once connected to an external environment, able to perceive environmental information and influence the environment, they become agents.

-{{\< figure src="/images/20250401modernagent.png" title="Fig.2:'Modern'
+{{\< figure src=“/images/20250401modernagent.png” title=“Fig.2:‘Modern’
-agent = LLM + external environment?" width="700px" class="align-center"
+agent = LLM + external environment?” width=“700px” class=“align-center”
 \>}}

 However, **this definition is oversimplified**.
 In reality, there are